 - Maintains and improves the quality of services provided.

-- Is a responsive and responsible voice for the community.
+- Responsive and responsible voice for the community.

-- Is an organizer, collaborator, convener, and developer of the community.
+- An organizer, collaborator, convener, and developer of the community.

 Our Commitment to the Community: